raul-izquierdo/english/sources/vocabulary/Social relationships/Exchanging Opinions. Discussing and Arguing.md

     = agree TO <sthing> (acuerdo de hacer algo)
     ?
 Acordamos vernos a las 5pm : `We agreed to meet at 5pm`
     ? ¿Podemos acordar hacerlo de esta manera? : `Can we agree to do it this way?`

+Así que los dos estamos de acuerdo
+    = So we both agree, don't we?

+Parece que hemos alcanzado un acuerdo = It seems we have reached an agreement